 Buying a home is never a small endeavor.
 With so much information out there, many people may not be able to tell fact from fiction.
-Lending experts at Greater Nevada Mortgage recently shared the top myths they hear and offered advice for where people can get the most accurate information before starting their home buying journey.
+James Anderson, President of Greater Nevada Mortgage, shares the top myths he hears and offers advice for where people can get the most accurate information before starting their home buying journey.

 Top 5 Mortgage Myths

 “We have never seen rates increase this quickly.
 The world now is a lot different than what we used to talk about in terms of housing.
 From limited inventory in the housing market to builders having trouble finding materials and labor, the ‘tea leaves’ aren’t showing the same indications as they have in the past.”